After the review comes the challenge! Yes, we start the resolutions again and this time it’s for 2023!

 2. Organize my time

-Between all the tasks related to the store and the courses, I work no less than 70 hours a week.
-So even if it fills me with joy and I am delighted with my activity, I am well aware that at this continuous pace, I will not hold up.
+Among all the tasks related to the shop and the courses, I work no less than 70 hours a week.
+So even though it fills me with joy and I am delighted with my activity, I am well aware that at this continuous pace, I won’t last.
 I need to take some time to review my organization and maybe (😂 surely) delegate some tasks.

-I realized that there were activities that were dear to me that I could no longer do or outings that I did not do because I was too tired... not really glamorous at all!
-I also realized at the end of this year during my little sewing review that I needed to sew pieces for fun, for myself, for the challenge... in short, that I also needed to find a bit of lightness in the way I approach my sewing projects, in choosing my models to sew, my fabric selection...
+I realized there were activities I cared about that I could no longer do or outings I didn't go on because I was too tired... not very glamorous at all!
+I also realized at the end of the year during my little sewing review that I needed to sew pieces for fun, for myself, for the challenge... in short, I needed to find a bit of lightness again in how I approach my sewing projects, how I choose my models to sew, my fabric selection...

 Also, I already started at the end of the year... which will link to resolution no. 3.

-3. Use my fabric scraps and continue to empty my personal stock
+3. Use my fabric scraps and continue to clear out my personal stock

-Let him who has never stocked too large a quantity of fabrics compared to his projects cast the first stone 😂.
-I think I don't know any seamstress who doesn't have 3, 5, 10 or even 100 projects ahead whether for patterns or fabrics!
-It must be said that it is tempting to have pretty fabrics in stock in your drawers and to contemplate them (personally I love doing that) and then there are plenty of pretty pattern models that are very beautiful and keep tempting me...
+Let anyone who has never stored too large a quantity of fabric compared to their projects throw the first stone 😂.
+I think I don't know any sewists who don't have 3, 5, 10 or even 100 projects ahead, whether for patterns or fabrics!
+It must be said that it's tempting to have pretty fabrics in stock in your drawers and to admire them (personally I love doing that) and then there are plenty of beautiful pattern designs that keep tempting me...

-So if one might think that it is not reasonable, I have decided that it is also part of my creative process to be able to choose a fabric from the stock, a pretty pattern and sew myself something even if it is Sunday evening (my personal sewing moment while my partner goes to sports).
+So if one might think it's not reasonable, I have decided that it is also part of my creative process to be able to choose a fabric from the stock, a pretty pattern, and sew something even if it's Sunday evening (my personal sewing time while my partner goes to sports).

-Nevertheless, for this year, I want to go further in using my fabric scraps and in using my personal stock.
-I realized during the big workshop cleaning that I really had a lot of "large" fabric scraps in which it is still possible to sew small garments: mini skirt, camisole, short-sleeved blouse... and well this year, I will sew them and recover the rest of these scraps for pocket linings, facings, ...
+However, for this year, I want to go further in using my fabric scraps and my personal stock.
+I realized during the big workshop clean-up that I really had a lot of "large" fabric scraps in which it is still possible to sew small garments: mini skirt, camisole, short-sleeved blouse... and well, this year, I will sew them and use the rest of these scraps for pocket linings, facings, ...

 And I've already started... with a Ségur top from cozy little world finished, a Jeanne blouse from République du chiffon in progress, and a Jolène blouse from Ready to sew cut out.
 These three projects come from scraps of larger projects.
 I still have small pieces of these fabrics that have joined the "mini scraps" boxes.

-The goal is to continue in this direction by reusing my scraps and the patterns I like to make the most of them.
+The goal is to continue in this direction by reusing my scraps and the patterns I love to make the most of them.

 Ségur top in Japanese cotton